jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 #### Step 2: Install Your `.dotfiles` - DONE

-Within my GitHub, I maintain my dotfiles and the mainteance tool that I use is `stow`.
+Within my GitHub, I maintain my dotfiles and the maintenance tool that I use is `stow`.
-Let's pull down the latest `.dotfiles` reposaitory and an install anything required:
+Let's pull down the latest `.dotfiles` repository and an install anything required:

 ```bash
 # make sure you have install your version of the .dotfiles